makernexus/MN_ACLOLD/Documents/EZFLocalMemberCache_Proposal.md

 The idea here is to create a local cache of the EZFacility Data on an SQL server in the building.
 This cache should provide several advantages:
 +	Reduced query load against EZFacility = small cost savings (we get charged per API call)
 +	[BG comment:  is there a savings?
 The cache will have to query every member every day or so.
 We should analyse whther this query load is less than the query load of the RFID stations.
-It is not obvious that this is true.]
+It is not obvious that this is true.] [od: That's applicable to the Package database if we cache it.
+It's not entirely clear that's at all true of the Member database which is where I perceived the biggest savings.]
 +	Increased responsiveness to queries for Member data (goal is to answer all requests from readers in <250ms)
 +	Quick failover to transparent proxy if SQL server fails for any reaeson (sub 1s reversion if SQL doesn't answer)
 +	Nearly transparent to existing code (Host portion of URL code changes in order to point to in-house server)
 +	Possible additioanl automatic failover to direct API calls if local cache server fails to respond
-+	[BG comment:  this feature seems to be in conflict with the preious one - i.e. nearly transparent to exisitng code.]
++	[BG comment:  this feature seems to be in conflict with the preious one - i.e. nearly transparent to exisitng code.] [od: yes, this would require additional code effort in the core system, hence the "possible additional" nature.]

 ### Implementation stages and dependencies
 The implementation will be in stages and should be relatively straight forward...